The Ragamuffin cat is loving, affectionate and friendly. This breed is well known for their thick, luxurious coat, and their wonderful personality.

 You can even have a black Ragamuffin cat, a white Ragamuffin cat and a black and white Ragamuffin cat all from the same litter.

 It’s also possible to have an orange Ragamuffin cat.
-Other coat colors include chocolate, lilac and fawn.
+Other coat colors include:

 The Ragamuffin’s coat is one of its most striking features.

 With thick, medium-long hair, this is a cat with a very plush coat.
-It’s similar in feel to a rabbit’s fur and, despite its length is relatively low maintenance.
+It’s similar in feel to a rabbit’s fur and, despite its length, it is relatively low maintenance.

 If buying from a breeder, they should be able to provide information on the cat’s genetic history and health.
 Be sure to ask about any potential issues before purchase.